algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Teachers** who upload their FPGA designs and use the tool to teach their students.
 - **Students** who interact with the simulator to observe and analyze FPGA behavior.

 The system doesn't have any mandatory framework or library to use, but the team is free to use any of them.
 The only constraint is that the system must be web-based.
-It's the reason why the team chose to use the [React](https://reactjs.org/) library for the front-end and the [D3.js](https://d3js.org/) library for the web interface.
+It's the reason why the team chose to use the [React](https://reactjs.org/) library for the front end and the [D3.js](https://d3js.org/) library for the web interface.

 ### Objectives

 The main objective of this project is to provide an interactive 2D visualization of FPGA structures and signal routing.
-The system should be able to simulate signal propagation in real time with time-based animations, allowing users to see how signals travel through an FPGA design.
+The system should be able to simulate signal propagation in real-time with time-based animations, allowing users to see how signals travel through an FPGA design.
 Teachers should have the capability to upload Verilog applications and test benches, which students can then use to run and analyze simulations.
 The interface should be intuitive, engaging, and informative, making it easier for students to grasp the fundamentals of FPGA design and behavior.

 ### Why this project?